api3dao/chains/README.md

 Returns an array of chains in the format that [Viem](https://viem.sh/docs/clients/chains.html) expects.
 Each Chain object can be used to [create a Viem public client](https://viem.sh/docs/clients/chains.html#usage).

 Additional `rpcUrls` values can (optionally) be added through the use of environment variables.
 These environment variables take the form of `API3_CHAINS_HTTP_RPC_URL_${toUpperSnakeCase(chain.alias)}`.
-If a matching environment variable is detected for a given chain, then it is added as a new `environment` property and you still have access to the existing `rpcUrls`.
+If a matching environment variable is detected for a given chain, then it will be added to the `http` array of the `rpcUrls.environment` object.
+If no matching environment variable is detected, then the `http` array is left empty.

 ```ts
 import { viemConfig } from '@api3/chains';